msantos/ewpcap/README.md

 ## DISABLING DIRTY SCHEDULER SUPPORT

-Use of the dirty scheduler can be disabled by setting a define:
+Use of the dirty scheduler can be disabled by setting an environment
+variable:

 ~~~
-CC="cc -DEWPCAP_DISABLE_DIRTY_SCHEDULER" rebar3 do clean, compile
+EWPCAP_DISABLE_DIRTY_SCHEDULER=1 rebar3 do clean, compile
 ~~~

 It is safe to disable for normal operation (but see "SCHEDULER LATENCY").